Kendi-xy/FAMD-Agriculture-Analysis/README.md

 - `outputs/`: (optional) Saved visualizations or exports

 ## 🚧 Status
 This project is a **work in progress**, as I continue refining the analysis and improving the merging of economic, climate, and agricultural indicators.
-I’m learning Python and data analysis during this project, so feedback is always welcome.